 - Prosecution and defense of books and records actions

-- Substantial judgment for breach of directors’ fiduciary duties in over-compensating themselves
+- Prosecution and defense of claims for breach of directors’ fiduciary duties in over-compensating themselves

 - Prosecution and defense of appraisal claims